riccardoaran/docs/modelling/steps/step_2.md

+---
-# Entities and Value Objects
+title: Entities and Value Objects
+---

 ## Identify Entities and Value Objects within Each Subdomain